tuyentv96/hasty-challenge/README.md

 ## 3. Architecture

-I seprate the API and worker for some reason:
+I separate the API and worker for some reason:
-- API server will receive job request from user, save to database and send to queue.
+- API server will receive job request from the user, save to database and send to queue.
-- Worker will consume message from queue and execute job.
+- Worker will consume messages from the queue and execute the job.
 - We can develop and deploy the API server and worker independently.
 - Modify and deploy API server will not require redeploy worker instance.
 - API server and worker can scale independently

-Jobs have four status:
+Jobs have four statuses:
-`created`: When job was created
+- `created`: When the job was created
-`running`: When worker claim and processing job `success`: When job was success
+- `running`: When workers claim and processing job
+- `success`: When the job was success
-`failed`: When job was failed or exceed timeout
+- `failed`: When the job was failed or exceed the timeout

 System flow:
-- When user send create request to server, server will response a `job_id`.
+- When the user sends create request to the server, the server will respond a `job_id`.
-- Server save job to database and send to queue.
+- Server saves the job to the database and sends it to the queue.
 - Workers claim the job and mark the job `success` or `failed`

-Design thining:
+Design thinking:
-- Jobs with same `object_id` in time windows of 5 minutes will return the same `job_id`.
+- Jobs with the same `object_id` in time windows of 5 minutes will return the same `job_id`.
-- When worker consume message from `Redis Queue`.
-It begin a transaction, claim the job for execute, set job `status` to `running`.
+- When workers consume messages from `Redis Queue`.
+It begins a transaction, claims the job for execution, sets job `status` to `running`.
 And set job `status` to `success` or `failed` when done.
-So worker can rerun the job event when crash/restart.
+So the worker can rerun the job event when crash/restart.
 - Job execution timeout will be set by env `JOB_TIMEOUT` in seconds.
-- The prefetch limit `JOB_PREFETCH` is a limit number of jobs that a worker can reserve for itself
+- The env prefetch limit `JOB_PREFETCH` is a limited number of jobs that a worker can reserve for itself

 ## 4. API desgin:
 Create Job API